 Status: Attorneys general from 26 states have sued the administration over the President’s actions.
 I signed a Congressional amicus brief in support of the plaintiffs.
 A U.S. District Court in Texas ruled against the President’s actions, and a stay of the actions has been upheld.

 EPA’s Extralegal Expansion of Authority

 While the House successfully blocked portions of the EPA’s disastrous effort to expand its authority under Waters of the United States rules to non-navigable waters in 2014, the agency pushed forward with a finalized rule, despite public opposition.
 For this reason, I introduced legislation to overturn the rule using the Congressional Review Act (H.J.Res 59).

 Status: H.J.Res.59 continues to gain cosponsors and outside support.
+The Senate companion (S.J.
+Res.
+25) passed in November and awaits House action.
 I also continue to support efforts to defund the rulemaking.

 Second Amendment Rights of Social Security Beneficiaries